Snitkin-Lab-Umich/popQCD/README.md

 ```
 > Submit popQCD as a batch job (**reccommended**)

 Change these `SBATCH` commands: `--job-name` to a more descriptive name like run_popQCD, `--mail-user` to your email address, `--time` depending on the number of samples you have (should be more than what you specified in `cluster.json`).
 Feel free to make changes to the other flags if you are comfortable doing so.
-Once you have made the necessary changes, save the below script as `run_QCD.sbat`.
-Don't forget to submit QCD to Slurm! `sbatch bash_script_to_run_popQCD.sbat`.
+Once you have made the necessary changes, save the below script as `run_popQCD.sbat`.
+Don't forget to submit to Slurm! `sbatch bash_script_to_run_popQCD.sbat`.

 ```
 #!/bin/bash